TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Gettext/Index.rst

 session: key

-The :ts:`key` refers to the session key used to store the value.
-Subelements may be accessed by using the :ts:`|` symbol to access nested values of arrays or objects in the session
+The :typoscript:`key` refers to the session key used to store the value.
+Subelements may be accessed by using the :typoscript:`|` symbol to access nested values of arrays or objects in the session

 **Example**::